bizzare-hub/Chest-Xray-alignment-using-STN/README.md

 <p align="center"><img src="images/classification.png" width="700" /></p>

-From the results we can see that our alignment module does improve the classification model
+From the results we can see that our alignment module does improve the classification model results on 8 out of 14 diseases.